Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Finite external field

 \subsection{Asymmetric tops}

 We finish our examination of molecules interacting with external dc fields by considering asymmetric tops.
-We show the spectrum and dipole projections of two 1,2-propanediol molecules as a function of the separation between them in figure~\ref{sec:E;sub:12prop;fig:r}.
-We consider the same fields as in the previous figures.
-The overall behaviour of the energy spectrum and dipole projections is similar to that of symmetric and linear tops, with the states converging to the known single molecule solutions for $r\gg r_B$ and with $m$ being a good quantum number only for fields in the $\bm{e}_Z$ direction.
+The potential-energy curves and dipole projections of two 1,2-propanediol molecules as a function of the separation between them are shown in Fig.~\ref{sec:E;sub:12prop;fig:r}.
+The figure considers the same fields as in the previous figures.
+The overall behavior of the potential-energy curves and dipole projections is similar to that of symmetric and linear tops, with the states converging to the known single molecule solutions for $r\gg r_B$ and with $m$ being a good quantum number only for fields in the $\bm{e}_Z$ direction.
 Similarly, $\expval{d_Z}$ is enhanced at short distances for fields in the $\bm{e}_Z$ direction, whereas $\expval{d_X}$ vanishes at short distances for fields in the $\bm{e}_X$ direction.
 Therefore, we label the states as $\bar{j}_{\bar{\tau},\bar{m},P}$, extending our previous conventions.
-Nevertheless, asymmetric tops show a more complex behaviour with additional states, which can be expected from the mixing of states with different values of $k$.
+Nevertheless, asymmetric tops show a more complex behavior with additional states, which can be expected from the mixing of states with different values of $k$.

 As with no external field, and in contrast to symmetric tops, asymmetric molecules do not show degenerate symmetric and asymmetric states and instead, they are noticeably distinguishable for $r\lesssim r_B$.
 Some states also show prominent jumps in the dipole projections (see for example solid orange and pink lines in panel c) due to avoided crossings in the spectra~\cite{yu_scalable_2019}.
-We have found that as the molecules move closer (for $r\lesssim r_B$) and many levels have similar energies, there is a strong mixing of Fock states with different $j$ due to the dipole-dipole interaction and of different $k$ due to the rotation of the asymmetric molecules.
+As the molecules move closer (for $r\lesssim r_B$) and many levels have similar energies, there is a strong mixing of Fock states with different $j$ due to the dipole-dipole interaction and of different $k$ due to the rotation of the asymmetric molecules.
 This mixing produces noticeable variations in the eigenvectors, and thus in the dipole projections.
 We stress again that the numbers we have associated with each state are only meaningful at $r\gg r_B$, and at shorter distances, they only act as labels of each quantum state.